admin

 Ads by google at last…

-Today i had the honor of viewing the web advertisements by Google on my blog at http://blockport.wordpress.com.
+Today I had the “honor” of viewing the web advertisements by Google on my blog at https://blockport.wordpress.com.

 Best browser?